 You can make provision for the sound arrival time delay.
 Choose the sound, go to setup, and then the cabin.
-Direct the control knob to the different car types such as SUV or full-size car.
+Direct the control knob to the different car types, such as SUVs or full-size cars.
 Hold the middle of the control knob as soon as the type of car gets displayed.

 2. Second step

 Choose the sound, then set up the speaker.
 Program the control knob between locations such as under dash, on-dash, and the speaker size for the front speaker location.
 Click on the middle of the control knob when the speaker size or location gets displayed.